-During these early fall days, light and fast dinners are what I’m all about.
+During these early spring days, light and fast dinners are what I’m all about.
 These Tasty Shrimp Lettuce Wraps with avocado check all the boxes for a delicious and EASY dinner.
-They are ready to go in just a few minutes, they are healthy and light, and you can serve them for any meal!
+They are ready to go in just a few minutes, they are healthy, low carb, and easy to customize.
+Plus, you can serve them for lunch or dinner!

 Avocado and shrimp are a very underrated combo in my opinion.
 Shrimp are really lean and the avocado adds some needed fat and creaminess to the lettuce wraps.
-There are many options for add-ins to these guys what you get the basics down and I included some ideas in the substitutions list below.
+There are many options for add-ins to these guys when you get the basics down and I included some ideas in the substitutions list below.

 The peanut sauce is a bonus and worth the tiny bit of extra work.
 I like mine a bit spicy so added more sriracha than the recipe calls for.
 Adjust to your tastes or leave out the Sriracha entirely for a non-spicy version.